 where

-- is the gas pressure at port A, port B or internal node I as indicated by the lower case;
+— gas pressure at port A, port B or internal node I, as indicated by the subscript;

-- density at port A, port B or internal node I, as indicated by the lower index;
+— density at port A, port B, or internal node I, as indicated by the subscript;

 and — pressure loss due to viscous friction.

-Pressure losses due to viscous friction and depend on the flow regime.
+Pressure loss due to viscous friction and they depend on the flow regime.
 The Reynolds numbers for each half of the pipe are defined as:

 ,